SaadafAlt/Portfolio/README.md

 <br>

 # Technologies
-This website is currently built with HTML, CSS, JavaScript, Bootstrap and Figma.
+This website is currently built with HTML, CSS, JavaScript, and Figma.
 <br>

 # UX/UI Prototype